Skip to content

 Master of Education in School Counseling

-MED-SC Information Sessions
+School Counseling Information Sessions

 To learn more about the program and have the chance to ask questions to our faculty, please make plans to attend one of the following online information sessions over Zoom:

-The MED-SC Program
+The School Counseling Program

 Making the choice to pursue a graduate education is an opportunity to open new doors within your life.
 Here are some things to know about the program and how to apply so that you can get started on following your dream.